 I am intrigued to find out where the Marlins play Berry with an infield that is extremely crowded at the moment.
 First base is a position of need right now at all levels of the organization, so being able to see Berry play some first base would be something I would like to see.

 Nasim Nuñez was one of the most improved players in the Marlins system last season.
 His shortstop defense is regarded as the best in the organization, and his offense is starting to catch up.
 Nuñez reached base more than any other Marlins prospect, got 70 steals and even showed a little power (two home runs).

 Although I expect him to have a nice showing in Spring, he has to wait his turn behind the infielders on Miami’s 40-man roster like Jacob Amaya and Jordan Groshans.

-Troy Johnston was left unprotected in the Rule 5 Draft and was not selected and is sticking with the team through Spring Training.
+Troy Johnston was left unprotected in the Rule 5 Draft, went unselected and is now sticking with the team through Spring Training.
 Johnston was one of the hottest hitters in Minor League Baseball in the middle of 2022.
 With the Marlins lacking depth at first base behind Garrett Cooper, Johnston may actually have a shot to make the roster if he performs well enough.